The Best Vegan Swedish Meatballs with Lingonberry Jam

 3. Pulse the Mushrooms and Walnuts

 In a food processor, pulse the mushrooms and walnuts until finely chopped but not puréed.
-You want some texture here!
 Add them to the bowl with the onions and garlic.

 4. Mix the Meatball Base

 To the bowl, add the cooked lentils, flax eggs, panko breadcrumbs, soy sauce, allspice, nutmeg, black pepper, and salt.
-Mix everything together with your hands or a wooden spoon until well combined.
+Mix everything together until well combined.
 The mixture should hold together when pressed.
 If it’s too wet, add a bit more breadcrumbs.

 5. Form the Meatballs

 Using your hands, roll the mixture into 1.5-inch meatballs.
 You should get about 20-24 meatballs.
-Place them on a plate and refrigerate for 20 minutes to firm up (this helps them hold their shape while cooking).
+Place them on a plate and refrigerate for 20 minutes to firm up.

 6. Cook the Meatballs

 In the same skillet, heat the remaining tablespoon of olive oil over medium heat.
 Working in batches, add the meatballs and cook for 3-4 minutes on each side, until golden brown.
-Don’t overcrowd the pan—this ensures even browning.
 Transfer the cooked meatballs to a plate and set aside.

 7. Make the Gravy